HansPueschel/Hominin-div-time-evolution/README.md

 ```

 ## Checkpoint for reproducibility
-To rerun all the analyses with the packages as they existed at the time of our analyses, we suggest using the `checkpoint` [package](https://cran.r-project.org/web/packages/checkpoint/index.html), and running the following code before carrying out the analysis:
+To rerun all the analyses with the packages as they existed on CRAN at the time of our analyses, we suggest using the `checkpoint` [package](https://cran.r-project.org/web/packages/checkpoint/index.html), and running the following code before carrying out the analysis:

 ```{r}
 checkpoint("2020-02-01")